Using Algebra In The Real World

 • Chemistry: Stoichiometry, the study of the quantitative relationships between reactants and products in chemical reactions, relies heavily on algebra.
 Balanced chemical equations are essentially algebraic equations that represent the conservation of mass and atoms during a chemical reaction.
 Solving these equations allows chemists to determine the amount of reactants needed to produce a desired amount of product.

 • Engineering: Engineers use algebra extensively in designing and analyzing structures, circuits, and systems.
 From calculating stresses and strains in bridges to designing efficient electrical circuits, algebraic equations are essential tools.
-For instance, Ohm's Law (V = IR) is a simple algebraic equation that relates voltage, current, and resistance in electrical circuits.
+As an example, Ohm's Law (V = IR) is a simple algebraic equation that relates voltage, current, and resistance in electrical circuits.

 Algebra in Everyday Problem Solving: Practical Applications Galore